 - Make sure the holder sits flush against the wall.

-Now that you've successfully completed the this project you can easily install other items such as towel bars and towel rings which typically use very similar mounting systems.
+Now that you've successfully completed this project, you can easily install other items such as towel bars and towel rings, which typically use very similar mounting systems.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.